 I completed my newest adventure: A year at the South Pole as winterover for the IceCube Neutrino Observatory!

 Although I've gotta say: There are adventures that are never truly complete, and I have the feeling - no, I know - this is one of those.
 Because sometimes, an adventure sends you on a very different kind of journey, that goes on long after you returned home, and on which you hopefully get to know yourself a little better.
 You don't have to go to the end of the world to achieve that, but it sure helps.

 - 26. November 2017

 I am proud to announce that my little website runs on Python now!
-Don't be afraid - All the magic happens entirely on my computer; you - yes, you! - are looking at pure HTML and CSS only!
+Don't be scared - All the magic happens entirely on my computer; YOU are looking at pure HTML and CSS only!
 For those of you who are interested in webdesign: Keep reading!
 Everybody else: Go look at awesome South Pole pictures here.

 So I came up with a little Python script that writes my blog for me.
-All I have to do is feed it with my stories - and it automatically goes through all my folders, pulls the images out, generates the HTML code, and makes everything look awesome.
+All I have to do is feed it with my stories - and it automatically goes through all the folders, pulls out the images, generates the HTML code, and makes everything look awesome.